 6. Android Apps Support in Windows 11

-The major highlight of Windows 11 is that it can now run Android apps powered by the Amazon App Store.
-However, Android app support has not been added in the current 22000.51 preview build.
+A major highlight of Windows 11 is that it can now run Android apps powered by the Amazon App Store.
+However, Android app support has not been rolled out in the stable Windows 11 build.
 Microsoft has confirmed that the option to install Android apps will arrive in the upcoming builds.
 But wait, there’s more.
 The best part is that you can even sideload APKs on your Windows 11 PC.
 How cool is that?

 7. Redesigned Settings App

-You also get a power and battery usage report similar to smartphones, some stunning themes, and more.
+You also get a power and battery usage report (screen on time in Windows 11) similar to smartphones, some stunning themes, and more.
 All in all, I really like the new Settings redesign, but in its current form, it’s a bit slow and not as responsive as one would expect.
 And for those who are wondering, yes, you still have Control Panel at your disposal.

 8. Faster Windows Updates